-Welcome to the Appalachian State University ("University" or "Appalachian") Veterinary Technology Program ("VTN Program").
+Welcome to the Appalachian State University Veterinary Technology Program ("VTN Program").
 This handbook contains the most essential and commonly used policies of the University, as well as specific VTN Program policies.

-Please note that the handbook is subject to change as needed in the University's discretion.
+Please note that the handbook is subject to change as needed at the University's discretion.